mimecorg/launchui/README.md

 npm run package --arch=[ia32|x64]
 ```

+The `--arch` option is only supported on Windows.

 ## Development status

 At the moment LaunchUI is in an early stage of development.
 Currently only Windows is supported.
 Here's the high level roadmap for future versions:

-- [ ] Create a utility for automatic packaging
+- [x] Create a utility for automatic packaging
-- [ ] Add Linux support
+- [x] Add Linux support
 - [ ] Add OS X support

 ## License